macterra/alter-ego/README.md

 A message is a discrete piece of content sent by an account.
 A message may be public (readable by all accounts) or private (readable by selected accounts or lists).

+There are two types of messages, posts and replies.
+Posts are stand-alone messages.
+Replies are messages that reference another message.
+Posts and replies may have any number of replies.

+### Top-level Messages

+Top-level messages are posts and replies that have been promoted to the top by an account.
+Promoting is similar to retweeting (RT) and quote tweeting (QT) on Twitter.

+### Timelines

+A timeline for an account includes all the top-level messages from accounts that are followed and not blocked.
+An account may view replies of messages if they are not blocked.
+A message is blocked if the author is blocked or if it refers to a message that is blocked, recursively.

+Extending the example above, let's say accounts B, C, D, and E all post top-level messages.
+Account A's timeline will only include the posts from B and E even though A subscribes to a follow list that includes all because the block lists override the follows.